 I have won fellowships and awards from multiple establishments, including the Whiting Foundation, the National Science Foundation and the Rachel Carson Center in Munich.
 Other awards include the John Burroughs Prize for Best Natural History Essay, the Sigurd Olson Nature Writing Award, the Glasgow Prize for an Emerging Writer, a UCLA Institute of Environment and Sustainability Journalism Fellowship and the New American Press Poetry Prize.

-At the University of Arizona, I am a Professor of English who teaches creative writing, the history of science fiction, and science communication.
+I have taught at Kansas State University, Utah State University (where I founded and edited Isotope: A Journal of Literary Nature and Science Writing) and at the University of Arizona, where, before retiring, I taught creative writing, the history of science fiction, and science communication.
 Former students have gone on to publish books with Little, Brown; William Morrow; Orbit; Broadway; Georgia and other presses.
 Through the Carson Scholars Program I have helped mentor nearly 100 young scientists to speak and write with accuracy and passion, work that has been recognized by a Graduate and Professional Student Council Mentor of the Year Award.